mmontag/chip-player-js/README.md

 **Tip 2**: To compile libADLMIDI without embedded banks, define the `DISABLE_EMBEDDED_BANKS` macro and remove building of the `adldata.cpp` file in your project.

 # Example
-In the src/midiplay you will found alone CPP file which an example of library usage.
+In the utils/midiplay you will found an example project which uses this library.
 That example is a simple audio player based on SDL Audio usage.

 To build that example you will need to have installed SDL2 library.